Dan-DH/getflix/README.md

 - Shivani and Dan : transfer data from movie API to our database, and then get it back to the main page + search page.
 - Make a proper welcome page that includes the sign up form but also a "sneak peek" into what the site offers.

+## Day six (26/11) :
+- Technical issues : lost in PDO translation, error messages popping up, buttons not working properly (redirecting to irrelevant pages).

+## Day seven (29/11) :
+- Some technical issues resolved over the weekend : managed to make buttons work properly to direct to relevant pages, log in and sign up pages still connected to database + account page (though still some issues with the proper display of error messages ; resolved in the afternoon).
+- Style changes : log in and sign up buttons removed from the navbar as they are redundant.
+- Deployment strategy : how can we use Heroku to deploy our final site ?
+- Movie list API ! how to use SQL SELECT or other methods to sort and categorise movies based on gerne + avoid duplicates ?

+## Day eight (30/11) :
+- Create a welcome page that will introduce first-timers to our site (see Netflix).
+- Duplicates being resolved.
+- PDO connection established well with account and contact page (+ styles accepted).

 ## Resources